wp-plugins/normalizer/readme.txt

 == Screenshots ==

-1. Broken Permalinks
+1. Correct transliteration if you enter the word directly
-2. Broken Text in Firefox
+2. Missing transliteration for copy/pasted word from PDF
 3. Error message from W3C

 == Changelog ==